chrisb86/ngineerx/README.md

 If the files ``nginx.server.conf`` or ``php-fpm.pool.conf`` are not found in the flavour directory, the default ones will be used.

+### Create just a certificate
+If you want to create just a certificate without directory structure beacause you want to use it for e.g. your mail oder ftp server you can run ```$ ngineerx create -c -d "mail.example.com"```.

 ### Certificate renewal